kiwiz/keep-cli/README.md

 This is alpha quality code!
 Don't use in production.
 The project is under active development, so feel free to open an issue if you have questions, see any bugs or have a feature request.
 PRs are welcome too!

+This project is a client based on [gkeepapi](https://github.com/kiwiz/gkeepapi).

 Screen cast (WIP)
 -----------------